preciofishbone/OmniaDocsG2/pages/edit-page/index.rst

 .. image:: locked-block-unlock.png

-When tou click the icon, the following is shown:
+When you click the icon, the following is shown:

 .. image:: locked-block-unlock-message.png

-As the message states, if you unlock a locked block, the inheritance is broken, meaning the settings you do for the block are valid for this page only.
+As the message states, if you unlock a locked block, the inheritance is broken, meaning the settings you do for the block now are valid for this page only.

 Page Style
 *************